Mtrufli/design-system/components/button.md

 # Button

-## When to Use Buttons
+## When to Use

-The Button HTML element represents a clickable button, used to submit forms or anywhere in a document for accessible, standard button functionality.
+Use a button for actions that will change data or manipulate how it is displayed, change a state, or trigger an action.

+## When not to use

+Buttons should never be used for navigational actions.

 ## Primary and Secondary Buttons